rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ## Understanding App.js

-After import web3 here:
+Import web3 here:

 ```javascript
 import Web3 from 'web3'
 ```

-This part connected to RSK testnet using the wallet injected, in this case, Metamask:
+This part is connected to RSK testnet using the web3 wallet injected, in this case, Metamask:

 ```javascript
   async loadWeb3() {